williamtroup/Heat.js/RECENT_CHANGES.md

 #### **Binding Options - New / Updates:**
 - Added a new binding option called "allowMultipleFileImports", which states if multiple file imports are enabled (defaults to true).
 - Added a new binding option called "percentageDecimalPoints", which states the number of decimal points to show for percentages (defaults to 2).
 - Added a new binding option called "chartsAnimationDelay", which states the milliseconds to wait before applying a grow animation to each chart line (for all views, defaults to 50.
-Set to zero to turn off).
+Set to zero to turn it off).
 - Added a new binding option called "exportDateTimeFormat", which states the format of the export date/time that is included in some of the formats (defaults to "{dddd}, {d}{o} {mmmm} {yyyy}").
 - Added a new binding option called "title.showTitleDropDownMenu", which states if the title drop-down menu should be shown (defaults to true).
 - Added a new binding option called "title.showClearButton", which states if the "Clear" button should be shown (defaults to false).